Article· Foundations· beginner

 Start with #1 and #2.
 They're universal, they save time immediately, and they generate revenue (faster payments, more quotes sent).
 Don't try to automate everything at once.
 Pick two processes, nail them, then move to the next.

-Example 1: HVAC Business in Melbourne
+Example 1: HVAC business in Brunswick (Melbourne)

 1. Customer calls or emails